LordZoltan/JobServe-API-Client/README.md

-JobServe API Client
+JobServe Jobs API Client
 ===================

-Portable .Net Client to access [the JobServe API](http://services.jobserve.com).
+Portable .Net Client to access [the JobServe Jobs API](http://services.jobserve.com).

 The library is neither produced by, officially endorsed by, or in any way supported by JobServe Ltd.

-I created this because I work for JobServe, I worked on the API, and I wanted to help people consume it.
+I created this because I worked on the API, and I wanted to help people consume it.

 See [the Version History](VersionHistory.md) for detailed information on how this client has evolbved over time.